FASHION

 4. Make Sure the Fit is Flattering

-Even if the hem is trendy, the cut has to work for your body.
-I love step hems—shorter in the front and longer in the back—because they’re flattering for curvy or petite figures.
+Even if the hem is trendy, the cut has to work for your body. for example, step hem are shorter in the front and longer in the back, so they’re flattering for curvy or petite figures.
 Look for ankle-length styles with a little structure.
 And if you see strings dangling, don’t be afraid to give them a tiny trim.

 Need help choosing the best pair of jeans for your body shape?
 Check out my guide on how to wear cropped jeans over 50.